shihad1972/dovecot/README.md

   - do_ssl: Boolean.
 Enable SSL configuration.
 Requires SSL cert and key files.
 Defaults to true
   - do_ldap: Boolean.
 Enable ldap configuration
     - ldap_host_name: Hostname of the ldap server.
+    - do_ldap_users: Create home directories for ldap users
     - dovecot_anonymous_bind: Set to true if you directory allows anonymous binds.
         Set the below variables if your directory does not accept anonymous binds.
     - dovecot_bind_dn: Full DN of the dovecot user